 Did you know that Paul McCartney’s most romantic song is about weed?
-Got to get you into my life, was about running out of weed again.
+When Paul sings, “Got to get you into my life,”, he was talking about running out of weed again.
 Fuck Linda’s avocado toast.
-Bean curd wasn’t getting Yellow Submarine finished.
-The 1st side of the Beatles Record Revolver is a total bummer because Paul’s out of weed again.
+More servings of Bean curd didn’t birth Yellow Submarine into a more imaginative direction either.
+The 1st side of the Beatle’s Record Revolver is a total bummer because Paul’s out of weed again.
 Why else would they open their 6th album with a song about a tax man when they already had more money than God?
-Paul was just pissed at his accountant because he refused to write off his extra wide rolling papers as an office expense.
+Paul was pissed at his accountant because he refused to write off his extra-wide rolling papers as an office expense.
 He had the same accountant as George Harrison.
-That’s why Paul told John to let George sing his song Taxman to open Revolver with.
+That’s why Paul told John to let George sing his song Taxman to open Revolver.
 Channeling the ebullient joy derived from falling in love with Linda’s tofu scramble was the furthest thing from Paul’s bummer mind at the start of Revolver man.

-Finally, on side 2, Paul is popping boners again on the song Gooday Sunshine because his Dealer just delivered him 5 ounces of Maui Wowie to his flat in Notting Hill.
-And he can tune out Linda’s wailing on about how they don’t dry hump enough trees anymore.
-Since they stopped touring and shacked up in Abby Road Studios from 1962 to 1970.
+Finally, on side 2, Paul is popping boners again on the song Gooday Sunshine because his Dealer delivered 5 ounces of Maui Wowie to his flat in Notting Hill.
+And he can tune out Linda’s wailing about how they no longer dry hump enough trees since they stopped touring and shacked up in Abby Road Studios from 1962 to 1970.

-Maui Wowie mania shines on, Challah.
+Maui Wowie mania shines on Challah.
 Thank you very much.